College savings for every future

 What can an Edvest 529 college savings account do for me?

 Tax-advantaged growth potential

-Read about material differences between bank savings accounts, taxable investments and Edvest 529.
+Read about material differences between taxable investments and Edvest 529.

 - *Hypothetical example.
-Assumes Taxable Investments/ Edvest 529 College Savings Plan ROI of 6% compounded annually and a savings account ROI of 0.35% (average rate for week of 2/21/2023 per FDIC: https://www.fdic.gov/resources/bankers/national-rates), compounded continuously.
-Tax calculations assume federal tax rate of 22% and WI tax rate of 6.27%, that all taxes are paid at the end of the 18th year, and that state taxes are not federally deductible.
-This illustration is for informational or educational purposes only and does not constitute advice, represent actual performance or predict future results and does not reflect any reduction for expenses or benefit of a state tax deduction for Edvest 529 contributions.
-This material does not take into account any specific objectives or circumstances of any particular investor or suggest any specific course of action.
-Be sure to consult your legal or tax professional for advice. ↩
+This chart shows the hypothetical growth of $1.00 invested in a Taxable and Tax-Deferred Investment over 18 years with an annual return of 7.4%.
+Performance represented by the Standard & Poor’s 500 Index (S&P 500 Index) average twenty-year forward looking assumptions as of September 2023.
+Tax calculations assume federal tax rate of 22%, a state income tax rate of 6%, that all taxable investment earnings are paid annually, and that state taxes are not federally deductible.
+This illustration is for informational or educational purposes only and does not constitute advice, represent actual performance or predict future results and does not reflect any reduction for investment expenses.
+This material does not take into account any specific objectives or circumstances of any particular investor, or suggest any specific course of action.
+Be sure to consult your legal or tax professional for tax advice.↩

 An Edvest 529 College Savings Plan can be used to pay for a wide range of qualifying educational expenses.
 Plus, you can withdraw money as needed for qualified expenses and even transfer funds to eligible beneficiaries at no cost.

 - Use your savings at colleges, universities, trade schools and community colleges, at graduate or post-graduate schools, professional programs, apprenticeships, and more.4

 - Pay for tuition, fees, computers, textbooks, room and board or off-campus rent, and other required expenses.